 - NVCC: MATH 288

-- Foundation: Introductory programming
+- Introductory programming

-- Passing appropriate testout exams: Students can self-prepare and attempt testout exams for each of the four foundation requirements (OO programming, data structures, machine organization, and discrete math).
+- Alternatively, students may attempt appropriate testout exams: Students can self-prepare and attempt testout exams for each of the four foundation requirements (OO programming, data structures, machine organization, and discrete math).
 The exams are given before classes begin in January and August, and can only be taken once.
 Registration is not required; students need only be present at the date, time, and location specified and bring some form of photographic identification.
 Detailed information is available on the department web site.
 Students who do not pass an exam must take an equivalent course before enrolling in the core curriculum courses.

 Policies